-By registering with Justmoney, you will gain access to your free credit report for 30 days.
-This report will inform you of your credit status, ranging from “A” to “F”, and your outstanding debt, both long-term and short-term.
-In addition, it will also allow you to set goals to continue improving your credit score over time.
+By registering with JustMoney CreditSav, you will gain access to your free credit report.
+This report will inform you of your credit score, ranging from bad to A\average to Good, numbering from 1 to 1000.
+The score takes into account your outstanding debt, both long-term and short-term, and the number of accounts you have open.

-Know your credit score so that you can be approved for the credit you desire.
-Click here to register with Justmoney and find out what your credit score is.
-If you're already registered, simply log on and follow the prompts to find your credit score.
+Click here to register.
+If you're already registered, simply log in and follow the prompts to find your credit score.

 Do you have a good credit score?

-When analysing your credit report, you’ll notice that you’re graded according to a certain score.
-This number is a reflection of your creditworthiness and it will determine whether future creditors will be able to trust you.
+When analysing your credit report, you’ll notice that you’re assigned a score.
+This number is a reflection of your creditworthiness and it will determine whether future creditors will trust you.